Donations and Gifts Policy

 Recognition gifts: The Library welcomes monetary gifts for purchase of materials for the collections given in recognition of individuals or organizations.
 The library staff will choose items which accommodate the donor’s subject or title preferences, whenever possible.
-The names of the donor(s) and those recognized by the gift will be listed on a bookplate affixed to the material, if so desired.

 Real estate or other personal property: The Library will accept gifts of real property that either support or could be sold to support the mission of the Library.
 Such offers will be handled by the Director, who in consultation with the Board of Trustees will determine the suitability of the gift and the terms of acceptance compatible with the Library’s mission and policies, the donor’s intent, and applicable laws.

 Art & decoration objects: In general, gifts of art objects shall be of local interest to the community, of a professional quality, well executed and in good condition.
 As with all other gifts, art objects will be accepted only with the donor’s full agreement that the Library has the right to handle or dispose of the gift in the best interests of the institution.
 Because of the Library’s limited display and storage areas and focus on its primary mission as a Library and not a museum, potential donors of art & decorative objects are requested to discuss any possible gifts with the Director and Board of Trustees.

 No gifts posing a danger or threat to patrons will be accepted (e. g. metal sculpture with sharp, moving parts).
 No gifts that require extensive, regular special care or conservation will be accepted.